-from the future target time indicated in the Unavailability Target Start Time field,
+from the [#3083]target time indicated in the Unavailability Target Start Time field,

-for a duration indicated in the Unavailability Duration field, if the unavailability duration is known, and until TBD (referring to the conditions for the STA to become available again) if the unavailability duration is unknown.
+for a duration indicated in the Unavailability Duration field, if the unavailability duration is between 1 and 1022, otherwise until the non-AP STA transmits a BSRP GI3 trigger frame to the AP indicating that the non-AP STA is available by including a Feedback User Info field with the Feedback Type field set to 0 and with the Unavailability Duration field set to 1023, as described in 9.3.1.22.7 (Feedback User Info field), if the unavailability duration is unknown. [#3213, #1285]

-,
+[#3213] NOTE - As described in 11.2.1 (General), the unavailability status of a non-AP STA does not change its power management mode or its power state and, if a non-AP STA is unavailable, it can not receive PPDUs, disregard of its power management mode and its power state.

-A DUO Supporting AP shall maintain up to one unavailability report per DUO STA, and that unavailability report corresponds to the most recently received unavailability report (if any).
+A DUO assisting [#3690] AP shall maintain up to one unavailability report, consisting of an unavailability start time and an unavailability duration [#3084] per DUO non-AP [#658, #800] STA operating in the DUO mode [#2199], and that unavailability report corresponds to the most recently received unavailability report, if any,[#2605] in a BSRP GI3 trigger frame or a Multi-STA BlockAck frame.[#3084]

-When an AP considers a non-AP STA as being unavailable during a period of time after having received unavailability information as described in this subclause, the AP should not schedule for transmission PPDUs containing frames addressed to the STA that overlap with its unavailability period of time and if the AP still transmits, the STA is not expected to receive the PPDUs.
+When an AP considers a non-AP STA as being unavailable during a time window after having received unavailability information as described in this subclause, the AP should not schedule for transmission any PPDU [#2606] containing frames addressed to the STA if they[#3766] would overlap with the STA’s[#3766] unavailability time window and if the AP still transmits such a PPDU, the STA is not expected to receive the PPDUs.

-NOTE - If the AP transmits PPDUs containing frames addressed to the STA during the STA’s unavailability period of time, then the expectation is that the AP does not take into account the failed reception of the frames contained in the PPDUs for the AP’s rate selection algorithm nor for its EDCA function for the AC used to transmit these frames, unless required by regulatory rules.
+NOTE - If the AP transmits PPDUs containing frames addressed to the STA during the STA’s unavailability time window, then the expectation is that the AP does not take into account the failed reception of the frames contained in the PPDUs for the AP’s rate selection algorithm nor for the AP’s EDCA function for the AC used to transmit these frames, unless required by regulatory rules.

-TGbn editor: please change subclause 11.2.1 as follows
+TGbn editor: please change subclause 11.2.1 as follows [#3213]